te-papa/personas/persona-sharon.markdown

 * To easily find authoritative, trustworthy subject-based resources that I can use in my classroom
 * To understand how I can use and re-use the resources
 * Professional development and training
-* To see what’s on at (and maybe book)  Te Papa for schools – self-guided tours and hosted by educators
+* To see what’s on at (and maybe book a trip to)  Te Papa for schools – self-guided tours and hosted by educators
-* To connect her class with experts at Te Papa – digitally, as and when she needs – either live or via filmed resources (e.g. when she’s teaching that topic e.g. feathers – wants to speak to a vertebrate curator, or a major event e.g. earthquakes – she wants to be able to point to Hamish)
+* To connect her class with experts at Te Papa – digitally, as and when she needs – either live or via filmed resources

 ##My pain points
 * I find it difficult to find time to plan